Find out more about the museum's history

 The People’s History Museum is a charity and is a company limited by guarantee with a maximum of 20 trustees.
 It is independent and has no political affiliation.

-It is accredited as a national museum by Museums, Libraries and Archives Council (MLA).
-In 1998 it was awarded designated status by the Department of Culture, Media and Sport (DCMS), which recognises the museum as having pre-eminent collections of national importance.
+The museum is Accredited by Arts Council England.
+In 1998 it was awarded Designated status by the Department of Culture, Media and Sport (DCMS), which recognises the museum as having pre-eminent collections of national importance.